Einhornhool/100-days-of-code/r1-log.md

 ### R1D16
 After about 8 hours of designing stuff for a friend I managed to do another algorithm challenge.
 I solved it pretty quickly which made me really happy.
 The next challenge was harder and I didn't solve it.
 I'll try again tomorrow, when I'm not as tired.

+### R1D17
+Didn't do much around easter weekend and skipped a day.
+I failed some challenges on sunday.
+Today I managed some algorithm challenges on fCC and it went pretty well.